fclairamb/afero-gdrive/README.md

 ## Known limitations
 - File appending / seeking for write is not supported because Google Drive doesn't support it, it could be simulated by rewriting entire files.
-- Chmod is saved as a property and not used at this time
+- Chmod is saved as a property and not used at this time.
-- No cache
+- No files listing cache.
+This means that every directory of a path results in a requests, every single time a path is analyzed.

 ## How to use
 Note: Errors handling is skipped for brevity but you definitely have to handle it.